 That makes the HP CC200 Citizen Cinema the best value proposition if you want to step into the realm of portable projectors.
 I, for one, am here for it.

 I used the HP CC200 over a couple of weeks to assess its performance in my regular projector set up.
 To read more about how T3 reviews products, see our how we test page.

 HP CC200 Citizen Cinema projector review: price and release date

 Released in February 2021, the HP CC200 Citizen Cinema projector may not be one of the latest projector releases, but it’s still only a little more than a year old.
 It’s also one of the best value portable projectors out there, with its asking price of $249 or about £200 / AU$360.
-To save on your order, take a look at our HP discount codes page.

 That’s cheap considering that the Xgimi MoGo Pro+ will set you back a little more than double the price at $699 / £589.
 Even the Nebula Capsule, which comes with a 720p resolution and 100 ANSI lumens, is still slightly more expensive at $299 / £339 / AU$799.

 The HP CC200 doesn’t have streaming capabilities built-in, but even if you have to purchase a new streaming stick, you’re still spending much less.
 Something like the Chromecast with Google TV is only $49 / £59 / AU$99, while the Roku Streaming Stick is just $49 / £49.